Meet the Associate Professor for Sustainable Business LeadershipSustainable Business Leadership

 A: So, I studied a Masters degree in London in the early 2000s, which led to a PhD that focused on how and why the downstream oil and gas sector started to improve their environmental performance in post-apartheid South Africa.
 Essentially, I was looking at how oil refineries were improving their environmental performance in a context without regulation.
 That was quite interesting, and it led me to look at the role of other factors that really influence business and sustainability, such as how communities, environmental justice activists or international norms and practices may influence large multinational companies.

-That also then led me to study the environmental governance of oil, gas, and mining operations in sub-Saharan Africa, particularly in less developed countries in sub-Saharan Africa.
+That also led me to study the environmental governance of oil, gas, and mining operations in sub-Saharan Africa, particularly in less developed countries in sub-Saharan Africa.
 So, then I started working with communities that live in the regions where oil and minerals are being mined and produced.

 I’m really looking at the policy and governance around that.
 And here in the Global North, I’m working in the UK on net-zero strategies.
 I’m working with a team here in the School of Earth and Environment on creating geo solutions and using the subsurface to help de-carbonise our energy systems.